miseEnPlace-i/lapr2/docs/SprintC/US05/US05_CheckWaitingRoom.md

 # 6. Integration and Demo

-- A new option on the Employee menu options was added.
+- A new option on the Nurse menu options was added.

-- Some demo purposes some tasks are bootstrapped while system starts.

 # 7. Observations

-Platform and Organization classes are getting too many responsibilities due to IE pattern and, therefore, they are becoming huge and harder to maintain.

-Is there any way to avoid this to happen?